Sexey's School's Special Educational Needs Offer

 The school works with a number of external agencies on a regular basis for additional guidance and support to ensure that the needs of all children are met.
 These include:

-- Somerset Learning Support Service
+- Somerset Learning Support Service and Virtual School

 - Somerset Educational Psychology Service

 - South Somerset SENDCO Network

 - Liaison with Speech and Language Therapists regarding individual students, guidance and advice on Speech and Language Intervention and Support.